Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models: Counterfactual Sensitivity Regularization (CSR)

 \subsection{Standard Forward Pass and Task Loss}

 For a given input question $X$, the model first generates a sequence autoregressively, containing both the reasoning trace $T$ and the final answer $Y$:

-\textbf{Answer Distribution Definition.} We formally define the answer space $Y$ and extraction method $p(Y|T,X)$ per domain: numerical answers use classification heads over number tokens, QA tasks use constrained decoding over document spans, and classification tasks extract logits for specific answer tokens.
+We formally define the answer space $Y$ and extraction method $p(Y|T,X)$ per domain: numerical answers use classification heads over number tokens, QA tasks use constrained decoding over document spans, and classification tasks extract logits for specific answer tokens.
 Complete definitions and examples are in Appendix~\ref{app:method-details}.

 The standard task objective minimizes negative log-likelihood of the ground-truth answer: